The main NHS Trust site

 Under the Hood

-The site itself is made with standard WordPress + Divi, with dedicated hosting.
+The site itself is made with standard Wordpress + Divi, with dedicated hosting.

 We created the new trust website on top of the existing ²gether site, and merged in a whole series of content from the Glos.
 Care site.
 This huge content based site therefore performs really well for SEO and continuity.

-Why we really love working with the NHS
+Why we really love

 In our world of website and application creation we often are selling things.
 So it is great to create a whole series of sites for various aspects of the NHS where we are helping people, and in some cases saving lives.